jonnor/embeddedml/doc/euroscipy2018/README.md

 * Audience understands microcontroller constraints/limitations for ML
-* Know what can currently be done with Python+emtrees Have a starting point for using or further developing these methods.
+* Know what can currently be done with Python+emtrees
+* Have a starting point for using or further developing these methods.

 ## Scope

 * On microcontroller: Inference only.
 Training happens the standard way.
 * Offline learning.
-No continious learning
+No continious learning.
 * Not much about deep learning.
+Focus on tree-based methods
 * Focused on microcontrollers, but same techniques and libraries can be applied to bigger systems.
 Embedded Linux, high perf server.
+* ?
+Supervised learning primarily.
+Unsupervised: anomaly detect, compressive sensing.

-## Outline
+## Audience background

+Assumed
+* Machine Learning fundamentals
+Beneficial
+* Microcontrollers

-### Key aspects
+## Key aspects

 * Why ML on microcontrollers.
 Motivation, possible applications.
+Energy-constrained device
+Cost-constrained
+Wireless Sensor Network
+Rich/complex input data
 * Microcontroller-specific considerations for ML.
 Memory constraints, CPU constraints, Energy constraints.
 * Covered methods.